judojo/judojo/README.md

 - 👋 Hi, I’m @judojo
-- 👀 I’m interested in product strategy and helping teams create value.
-- 🌱 I’m currently learning: "Sooner Safer Happier" by Jonathan Smart with "Scrum Mastery" by Geoff Watts on deck.
 - 💞️ I’m looking to collaborate on product development and IT capability as a competitive advantage.
 - 👷‍♂️ Lean TECHniques https://leantechniques.com
 - 📫 How to reach me: joneal@leantechniques.com